awsdocs/amazon-ec2-user-guide/doc_source/amazon-linux-2-virtual-machine.md

        sudo: ['ALL=(ALL) NOPASSWD:ALL']
        plain_text_passwd: myp@ssw0rd
        lock_passwd: false
    # The following entry creates user2 and attaches a hashed password to the user.
-Hashed passwords can be generated with:
+   # Hashed passwords can be generated with the following command on Amazon Linux 2:
    # python -c 'import crypt,getpass; print(crypt.crypt(getpass.getpass()))'
      - name: user2
        passwd: hashed-password